-Our customers must be able to rely on our products and services to perform their intended functions satisfactorily.
-As a defence and engineering group, this means our products must be safe to produce, safe to operate and safe to maintain.
-This is an area of concern to all key stakeholders and is critical to our competitiveness.
+Our customers rely on us for products and services to meet their operational needs.
+This means our products and services must serve the intended purpose for the expected duration reliably and safely each and every time.
+This is an area of concern to all our stakeholders and is critical to our reputation.